 There will once again, be limited opportunities to take a ride on the footplate between Toddington and Cheltenham (or the other way round), for an additional charge and bookable in advance, sold out!!.

 At Toddington station there will be free car parking (but the car park fills quickly so aim to get there early, or park at Cheltenham Racecourse where there is stacks of space - parking is free.
 There is also limited parking at Broadway station - see below).
 There will be sales and preservation group stands to visit; railway displays, including a stand showing the work of Gloucestershire Warwickshire Railway Trust: why don't you join up as a member?
 The delightful North Gloucestershire Narrow Gauge Railway, which should have at least two locomotives in steam, will be operating; bouncy castle for the little'uns; traction engines in steam and of course the Flag & Whistle restaurant will be offering plenty of tempting fare.

 Gotherington station is a delightful spot and once again, Bryan and Savita will be throwing open their lovely gardens which include a private siding.
 Here you could have a go on Bryan's pump trolley or ride in a Wickam platelayers' trolley.
 There's lots of railwayana to catch your interest while homemade teas will also be on offer.
 A great spot for a picnic while you watch the trains go by.

 Winchcombe station is a terrific place place to catch the atmosphere of a busy country station.
 Between passing trains, pop along to the Carriage & Wagon works to find out how the railway restores and maintains its growing rolling stock fleet - you could sign up as a volunteer too!
-Look in to the former Royal Mail carriage to see an extensive model railway; find out more about the railway in the Discovery Coach or enjoy a pint of Goffs real ale in the beer tent.
+Look into the former Royal Mail carriage to see an extensive model railway; find out more about the railway in the Discovery Coach or enjoy a pint of real ale in the beer tent.
 Of course the 'Coffee Pot' cafe will be offering great tea, coffee, sandwiches and cakes.
 The GWSR Griddle will be located at Winchcombe station, where burgers, bacon baps, etc will be available to be purchased there each day from 9.00am to about 2.00pm.
 There is very limited car parking here so our advice is not to try.

 Cheltenham Racecourse is the best place to start your day, not least becasue there is almost unlimited car parking.
-The new Platform 2 will be in use once again so the station will be busier than usual.
-If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Racecourse station.
+If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Race Course station.
 This will be free of charge.
-Light refreshments will be available here as well.
+The GWSR Griddle will now be located at Winchcombe station.

 What's going on over the weekend?

-(The bold links will in due course, take you to additional pages)
+(The bold links will take you to additional pages)

-- Timetable and map The timetable will soon be available and you can download a FREE copy along with a map of the line.
-This will also be distributed free during the event.
+- Timetable and map: The timetable will be available to download for FREE along with a map of the line shortly.
+A printed version will also be distributed free during the event.

 - Getting to the railway Click on the link to find out where we are and what public transport is available.
 Once again we are operating a heritage bus service throughout the gala between our Cheltenham Race Course Station and Cheltenham Spa Railway Station.
 In addition, there will be a London Routemaster bus operating between Broadway station and the Broadway village centre.
 At Toddington and Cheltenham Racecourse parking is FREE and there is unlimited parking at the racecourse so that might be the best place to aim for if travelling by car.
 Please note that there is extremely limited parking at Winchcombe station.
 At Toddington, look out for direction signs for additional car parking on the Stow side of the station just off the B4077.
 There will be no parking in Toddington station yard.
 Parking is now available at Broadway station in the new Pay & Display car park - production of the ticket counterfoil will gain you a £3 discount off your train ticket cost.

-- Tickets please Click on the link to find out about ticket prices and to by tickets.
-Tickets will be available on the day and reduced-rate tickets will be offered for those who arrive after 3pm.
+- Tickets please Click on the link to find out about ticket prices and to buy tickets.
+Tickets will be available on the day and reduced-rate tickets will be offered for those who arrive after 2pm.
 Please note, access to the site is for ticket holders only.
-Tickets do not provide access to the locomotive yard however there is a viewing area open to the public, accessible from the West side of the car park.
+Tickets do not provide access to the locomotive yard, however there is a viewing area open to the public, accessible from the West side of the car park.
 Unfortunately it is not possible to gain entry to the site for 'just a look around'

-- Traders and preservation groups A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models - lots to enjoy.
+- Traders and preservation groups A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models, art, photography - lots to enjoy.
 If you are a trader, you can take a stand at the event.
 We are elighted that Mortons Media, publisher of the Railway Magazine; Heritage Railway and Rail Express will be present throughout the event.
 Visit their display tent and take advantage of special subcription offers - and have a chat with the magazines' staff!

 - North Gloucestershire Narrow Gauge Railway at Toddington will be operating throughout the weekend with steam locomotives working on this delightful 2ft-gauge line that runs from Toddington, the station being on the opposite side of the car park to the main line.
 The railway expects to field up to three locomotives.

-* Note that locomotives, attractions and bus service all subject to availability.
+* Note that locomotives, attractions and bus services all subject to availability.

-** Please note, NO ADMISSION is possible to the railway WITHOUT A TRAVEL TICKET.
+** Please note, NO ADMISSION is possible to the railway WITHOUT AN EVENT TICKET.
 We are sorry but the layout of car park and station at Toddington precludes admission 'just to have a look around' or 'go to the cafe'.
 Similarly, it won't be possible to gain access to the 'Coffee Pot' cafe at Winchcombe without without an event ticket.
 Admission tickets include unlimited travel on the day of issue (including the North Gloucestershire narrow-gauge railway) and all other on-site attractions.
-Additional charges apply for: footplate rides and brake van ride (available at Toddington on the day of travel only).
+Additional charges apply for: footplate rides (bookable in advance).